 3. ESS Eat Sight Story

 A few restaurants next to the Chao Phraya River close to the Grand Palace and Wat Pho offer, next to their delicious food, an amazing view on Wat Arun.
 One of these restaurants is ESS Eat Sight Story.
 The restaurant is a bit upscale but hugely popular for tourists who want to cool down after visiting one of the attractions.
 You can choose between sitting on the terrace or inside where they have a proper working air-conditioning.
 The menu of ESS Eat Sight Story consist of Thai and Western food options.
 I would strongly recommend trying one of their homemade, wood-fired oven pizzas if you are in the mood for something Western.
 The Smoked Salmon Pizza (340 THB), which has also cream cheese on it, is highly recommended.
 If you prefer something Thai, the Naeur Pad Char (270 THB) is absolutely delicious.
-ESS Eat Sight Story is open daily from 11:00 - 22:00.
+More information, such as the location of this restaurant, opening times and other users’ opinions can be found on the TopTravelFoods review page of ESS Eat Sight Story.

 Smoked Salmon Pizza (340 THB)